menacit/virt_base_course/20-os_virt_cons.md

 ## Reliability
 Live migration is wonky.

-Kernel version may different from what is expected by the guest.
+Kernel version may be different from what is expected by the guest.

 Linux can behave... interestingly... when many different tasks are running.